carrauk/Getting_Cleaning_Data/README.md

-Assignment for Getting and Cleaning Data course on Coursera
+Assignment for Getting and Cleaning Data course
 ============================================================

 Introduction
 ============

-This is my submission for the assignment for Getting and Cleaning Data.
+This is my submission for the assignment for Getting and Cleaning Data course run on Coursera (https://www.coursera.org/learn/data-cleaning/).

 About Raw Data
 ===============